SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 Temperature: 10-26 (°C) °C

-Calas de Mallorca experiences a typical Mediterranean climate with long, warm summers and mild winters.
+Calas de Mallorca experiences a typical Mediterranean climate with sunny, warm summers and mild winters.

 Flight time from UK:

 What is included ?